-- By the Company for Cause, as defined in the Stanyer Agreement; - By the Company, at any time, without Cause and without further obligation, by providing Mr. Stanyer with three (3) months' notice of such termination; and - By Mr. Stanyer at any time by providing the Company with three (3) months' notice in writing to that effect.
+- By the Company for Cause, as defined in the Stanyer Agreement; - By the Company, at any time, without Cause by providing Mr. Stanyer with three (3) months' notice of such termination; and - By Mr. Stanyer at any time by providing the Company with thirty (30) days' notice in writing to that effect.

-Upon termination of the Stanyer Agreement, pursuant to the above, the Company will pay Mr. Stanyer all salary earned up to and including Mr. Stanyer's last day of employment and all benefit coverage (if any) and perquisites will cease effective thirty (30) days after the termination date.
+Upon termination of the Stanyer Agreement, pursuant to the above, the Company will pay Mr. Stanyer all salary earned up to and including Mr. Stanyer's last day of employment and all benefit coverage (if any) and perquisites will cease.
+If the Stanyer Agreement is terminated by the Company without Cause, the Company will pay Mr. Stanyer base salary in lieu of notice, a combination of both, of three (3) months' plus an additional one (1) month for each full year of service from the Effective Date, up to a maximum of twelve (12) months.

-Pursuant to the Stanyer Agreement, the following is true in the event of a Change of Control:
+Pursuant to the Stanyer Agreement, the following is true in the event of a Change of Control (as defined in the Stanyer Agreement):